Mindset Coach + Copywriter for Soulful Creatives

 Looking for some new authors to inspire?
 I’ve always been a bookworm, so when I decided to start my own blog and website I knew I wanted to include posts about books that inspire me.
 Why?
 What does this have to do with being a creative copywriter and mindset coach?
 Everything.

 Reading fuels our brains, and allows us to become inspired by ideas and by other people.
-It helps keep our brains active, while being an enriching source of entertainment.
+It helps keep our brains active while being an enriching source of entertainment.
 I read as much as I can in order to become inspired by the world and people around me.

 I decided to focus here on authors and works who have influenced my life and work in a deeply personal way.
 While I’ve read numerous fiction pieces and more traditional non-fiction business books that have also inspired me, those are tales for another day!

 Dr. Brown is a research professor at the University of Houston, studying courage, vulnerability, shame and empathy.
 She’s written numerous books, many of which I’ve enjoyed!
-Brown has herself become a female entrepreneur to watch, with her hugely successful TedTalks and the creation of The Daring Way, a training and certification program.
+Brown has herself become an entrepreneur to watch, with her hugely successful TedTalks and the creation of The Daring Way, a training and certification program.